whg-training/statistics-course/Introduction_to_GWAS/practicals/genetic_drift_practical/implementing_a_Wright-Fisher_model.md

 plot.ld( haplotypes[population[G,],] )
 ```

+**Question.** What do you see?

-Depending on your simulation, you *might* see blocks of strong LD appearing.
-(Or you might just see lots of white (missing) LD - it depends what happened in the simulation.)
+**Note.** Depending on your simulation, you *might* see patterns emerging.
+On the other hand, you might just see lots of white (missing) LD - it depends what happened in the simulation.)

 #### Exploring the simulations.